rjlopez2/wordcloudapp/README.md

-# Streamlit app to analyze words in a survey
+# Streamlit app to analyze words

 This is a **Streamlit-based application** that generates an interactive **word cloud** from a column in an uploaded Excel file.
 It uses **Plotly** for interactivity and color-codes words by frequency (like a heatmap from blue to red).
 Tooltips on hover display each word’s frequency and who mentioned it.